DougHaber/gqrx-ghostbox/README.md

 ## Overview

-This program makes it possible to use software defined radio (SDR) as a ghost box / electronic voice phenomenon (EVP) tool.
-A ghost box is a device sometimes used by paranormal researchers to talk to spirits, the dead, disembodied entities, shape shifting lizard people, and other intra-dimensional fauna.
+This program makes it possible to use software defined radio (SDR) as a ghost box.
+A ghost box, or sometimes spirit box, is a device used by paranormal researchers to talk to spirits, the dead, disembodied entities, shape shifting lizard people, and other intra-dimensional fauna.

 Some ghost boxes have electronics that give them distinct properties, and others are effectively radio scanners.
 This tool is of the radio scanning style.